Don't have an account?

-If you are a Maine Resident, you may open your account with $25 and receive a $200 Initial Matching Grant (if eligible), OR if your child qualifies for the $500 Alfond Grant, no initial contribution is necessary.
-Learn more about Benefits for Maine Residents.
+If you are or your beneficiary is a Maine resident, you may open your account with $25 and receive a $100 Initial Matching Grant (if eligible), OR if your child qualifies for the $500 Alfond Grant, no initial contribution is necessary.
+Learn more about Grants for Maine Residents.

-NextGen’s maximum contribution limit is generous – $425,000 per all accounts for the same beneficiary.
+NextGen 529’s maximum contribution limit is generous – $520,000 per all NextGen 529 accounts for the same beneficiary.

 For some families, college savings won’t reduce financial aid at all.

-Any savings that a student uses to pay for college are helpful because they can reduce reliance on loans, which must be repaid with interest.3
+Any savings that a student uses to pay for college are helpful because they can reduce reliance on loans, which must be repaid with interest.

 In the event your child does not choose college, you can: